Cognitive-Driven Development Helps Software Teams to Keep Code Units Under the Limit!: CDD at Zup

 \subsubsection{Defining the ICPs}

 The first step towards using CDD is defining the ICPs.
 The ICPs can be seen as language constructs that, if abused, could hinder one's understanding.
-The \handora development team decided to compute four kinds of ICPs.
-They are:
+The \handora development team decided to compute five kinds of ICPs.
+Since the team had to annotate the ICPs manually, choosing five ICPs would provide enough ICPs to use the practice, while not burdeding the developers with the manual effort.
+The selected ICPs are: